 Religious Studies majors at Montclair State can now get New Jersey Teacher Certification for Elementary School, Middle School, or Special Education.

 Our Faculty and Courses

-The Religion faculty of the Philosophy and Religion department provide expertise in all the major religious traditions of the world, including indigenous religions and new religious movements, and represent a variety of theoretical and methodological approaches to the study of religion and spirituality.
+The Religion faculty provide expertise in all the major religious traditions of the world, including indigenous religions and new religious movements, and represent a variety of theoretical and methodological approaches to the study of religion and spirituality.
 Students can learn the fine points of interpreting the Quran or understanding Buddhist philosophy; they can study the impact of religion on world politics or the role of women in Christian history.